olelong/42_Webserv/README.md

 - GET, allows you to request an html file, an image ...
 - POST, allows you to modify data on the server.
 - DELETE,  allows you to delete data from the server.

+#### In our project, we handled the requests and responses in the following way:

+The request is received end by end by the server then an append() function returns false until the request is

+end of the request.

+Once the request is received in full, it is parsed and analyzed to check for errors.

+In the analysedReq structure is added all the useful elements to the server such as headers, file name ...

+This structure is sent and used by the server so that it can later create the body of the response.

+The response is created from the analysis of the request and the body given by the server.

+This response is then sent to the server via the send() function.

 #### Examples of HTTP requests